mikaelbr/bacon-love/exercises/16_error_handling/problem.md

 # Error Handling

-Handling error-cases when doing clientside programming is something we do all the time.
+Handling error-cases when doing client-side programming is something we do all the time.
 If the server is offline when we try to communicate with it or when sending an invalid request.